-After the first three wordless minutes of Ice Age, where a mute squirrel-creature named Scrat hilariously struggles to bury his sole remaining acorn in a newly formed glacier, everything goes downhill.
+After the first three wordless minutes of Ice Age, where a mute squirrel creature named Scrat hilariously struggles to bury his sole remaining acorn in a newly formed glacier, everything goes downhill.
 The ensuing plot amounts to Three Men and a Baby—except, with animals.
 That those animals originate from a bygone period serves no specific purpose, aside from appealing to children.
 Though, you may question why Hollywood is obsessed with the migration of animals from prehistory.
-The answer: Because migrate is all they can do besides eating each other.
+The answer: Because migration is all they can do besides eating each other.
 See The Land Before Time or Disney’s Dinosaur for similar journeys.

 Some 20,000 years ago, all creatures great and small moved south toward warmer climates, not including, of course, your average children’s movie assortment of offbeat and mismatched mammals.
 Manny the wooly mammoth (voice of Ray Romano) goes against the stream and heads north, while the annoyingly lispy Sid the sloth (voice of John Leguizamo) trails behind, hoping for Manny’s protection.
 Together they run across a human baby, entrusted to them by the child’s dying mother who barely survived a saber-toothed tiger attack.
 Elsewhere, cat group leader Soto (Goran Visnjic) assigns saber-toothed-tiger-with-a-heart-of-gold Diego (voice of Dennis Leary) to bring the baby back alive for a light snack.

 So Diego befriends the reluctant Manny and Sid, promising to guide them to the human camp where they can return the child, but he really brings them closer to Soto.
 At least Diego feels guilty about it and questions his secret mission, as through their silly adventures, he comes to enjoy the company of his new friends.
 To hip-it-up, the filmmakers include scenes of mock-snowboarding, “Tai Kwon Dodos,” and plenty of other nonsense.
 Interspersed are scenes of surprising violence, most of it thematic.
 After witnessing the extinction of the whole dodo species, the audience watches icicles impale the film’s villain.
 Some children might get frightened.
 Not the ones who play video games.